-Since 2012, MMC has trained over 20 young Cambodian doctors in Family Medicine.
+Since 2012, MMCC has trained over 20 young Cambodian doctors in Family Medicine.
 Our goal is to send some of these doctors out into the provinces to work with local churches in bringing the gospel message to the people in these areas.
-And we hope for some to stay at the main hub and continue to train others.
+And we hope for some to stay at at MMCC to continue to train others.

 At the 1978 Alma Alta Conference, the World Health Organization proposed the Primary Health Care Model, emphasizing community-driven, comprehensive health care as the most cost effective means of improving world health.
 Nevertheless, most healthcare systems in “developed” countries emphasize specialty care, which is inherently inefficient and expensive for the needs of the majority of the people.

 The basic health needs of populations are best served by well-trained generalists providing excellent primary health care.
 In Cambodia, however, the vast majority of physicians and other healthcare workers have not had the opportunity to be well trained, in part due to the Khmer Rouge’s genocide of the educated class just 30 years ago.
-We are passionate about training healthcare workers, with an emphasis on primary care, at Mercy Medical Center.
+We are passionate about training healthcare workers, with an emphasis on primary care, at Mercy Medical Center Cambodia.